 It’s easy to forget there’s such a thing as internal customers.
 Those internal customers work with external customers.
-The better the internal relationship, the more likely it is to offer positive experiences externally as well.
+The better the internal relationship, the more likely it is to offer positive experiences externally.

-Internal processes and requirements trickle down to the customer and can impact their experience.
-Shep shared a call to his cable company.
+Internal processes and requirements trickle down to the customer and impact their experience.
+For example, Shep shared a call to his cable company.

 “They asked for my phone number,” he said.
-“Well, phone number is easy.
-Then the next question was ‘what’s your account number?’
+“Well, the phone number is easy.
+Then the next question was, ‘what’s your account number?’
 Well, don’t they already have that?”

-It’s always good for executives and team members to experience interactions with their brand as a customer.
+It’s always suitable for executives and team members to experience interactions with their brand as a customer.